angular/angularfire/docs/2-retrieving-data-as-objects.md

 The `FirebaseObjectObservable` is not created by itself, but through the `AngularFire.database` service.
 The guide below demonstrates how to retrieve, save, and remove data as objects.

-## Injecting the AngularFireDatabase module
+## Injecting the AngularFireDatabase service

 **Make sure you have bootstrapped your application for AngularFire2.
 See the Installation guide for bootstrap setup.**

-AngularFireDatabase is an @NgModule, which is injected through the constructor of your Angular component or `@Injectable()` service.
+AngularFireDatabase is a service which can be injected through the constructor of your Angular component or `@Injectable()` service.

 If you've followed the earlier step "Installation and Setup"  your `/src/app/app.component.ts` should look like below.